In this article I’m going to delve into the biggest differences between skinwall vs gumwall tires.

 In other words, the tire functions better at taking out the bumps in the road.

-Using skinwall tires for a bicycle instantly create a vintage look-and-feel, making it an obvious choice to spruce up a retro build.
-For almost all of my restoration projects I’ve used skinwall tires.
+Using skinwall tires for a bicycle instantly creates a vintage look-and-feel, making it an obvious choice to spruce up a retro build.
+For almost all of my bicycle restoration projects I’ve used skinwall tires.

 Disadvantages of skinwall tires